tomnye/tomnye.github.io/index.md

 ### Background

-My [PhD](http://arxiv.org/abs/hep-th/0311215) was in pure mathematics (specifically gauge theory and global analysis), after which I worked in industry as a mathematical consultant for a couple of years.
+My [PhD](http://arxiv.org/abs/hep-th/0311215) was in pure mathematics (specifically gauge theory and global analysis); a significant output was the proof of the "Nye-Singer index theorem" for Dirac operators on $S^1\times \mathbb{R}^3$.
+After that I worked in industry as a mathematical consultant for a couple of years.
 I returned to academia with a postdoc position at the [MRC Biostatistics Unit](http://www.mrc-bsu.cam.ac.uk) working on problems in statistical bioinformatics.
 I started my lectureship at Newcastle in January 2006.